-CPM helps owners and occupiers of private land to protect their property from unlawful parking.
+Countrywide Parking Management Ltd (CPM) helps owners and occupiers of private land to protect their property from unlawful parking.
 We protect landlords and tenants who have the right to reserve parking facilities for valid drivers such as residents, customers and staff and to deter other drivers by charging them a parking charge through enforcement.

+A poor credit rating can make renting a property, applying for a credit card, obtaining a phone contract or any mortgage applications very difficult, if not impossible.
 If a driver parks on your land and you have displayed our warning signs correctly, the driver is entering into a contract with you.
-If they break your parking rules they are 'in breach of contract'.
+If they break your parking rules they are ‘in breach of contract’.

 When a driver parks at a car park that we manage, the driver enters into a contract with CPM.
 The required terms and conditions are clearly stated on all of our car park signage.
 This ensures the parking charges are enforceable in a civil court.

 A key legal precedent for England and Wales was set in 1996, in the case of Arthur v Anker.
 The judge ruled that Mr Arthur parked in breach of the terms and conditions prominently displayed at the site.
 He was liable to pay the charges levied.